shopware/docs/guides/tweak-cache-invalidation.md

 The current cache system of Shopware is based on a multi-layer system, in which the individual layers build on each other and whose tags are passed on to the upper layer for later invalidation.

-Thus, an HTTP cache entry for a product detail page is build with all cache tags that are loaded or set during the rendering of the page for the individual routes or other cache entries in the system.
+Thus, an HTTP cache entry for a product detail page is built with all cache tags that are loaded or set during the rendering of the page for the individual routes or other cache entries in the system.

 These tags are determined by us when writing data, via API, and invalidated via the configured cache pool.

-In the current state (almost) all invalidations happen in class `Shopware\Core\Framework\Adapter\Cache\CacheInvalidationSubscriber`.
+In the current state, almost all invalidations happen in class `Shopware\Core\Framework\Adapter\Cache\CacheInvalidationSubscriber`.
 This is an event listener which listens for various events in the system and determines the corresponding cache tags and sends them via `Shopware\Core\Framework\Adapter\Cache\CacheInvalidator` to the cache pool for invalidation.

-Currently, however, this subscriber follows the concept of very precise invalidation, which means that no matter what data is written to a product, the cache tags for that product are invalidated, even if the data is not used in the corresponding pages.
-Since Shopware is a standard product, this is, among other things, not even possible to determine exactly when which cache entry must be deleted.
-Furthermore, this is different for each project and can not be generalized.
+However, currently, the subscriber adheres to a highly precise invalidation concept, where any data written to the product results in the invalidation of cache tags for that specific product, even if the data is not utilized in the corresponding pages.
+This approach is not ideal for Shopware, being a standard product, as it becomes challenging to determine precisely when and which cache entries should be deleted.
+Moreover, due to project-specific variations, it is not feasible to generalize the process.

 Therefore, we have solved all configurations via the service definition of this subscriber, so that all events, on which the subscriber listens, can be manipulated via compiler passes.